spartez/tomcat-papertrail/README.md

 ## Usage ##

+Compiled jar file and the additional syslog4j library could be downloaded from the [Downloads](https://bitbucket.org/spartez/syslog-tcp-ssl-appender/downloads) section.

 1. Copy the jar file to the tomcat lib folder (or to any folder which is on the tomcat's CLASSPATH)
 2. Copy original syslog4j-0.9.46.jar lib to the same folder.
 3. Change log4j.properties (probably you find it inside /WEB-INF/classes folder)